-- (i) the history of the relationship between the individual giving the gift and the recipient of the gift, including any previous exchange of gifts between those individuals; - (ii) whether to the actual knowledge of the officer or employee the individual who gave the gift personally paid for the gift or sought a tax deduction or business reimbursement for the gift; and - (iii) Whether to the actual knowledge of the officer or employee the individual who gave the gift also at the same time gave the same or similar gifts to other officers or employees.

-- H. Food or refreshments having a fair market value not exceeding \$25.00 per person in value on a single calendar day; provided that the food or refreshments are: - (i) Consumed on the premises from which they were purchased or prepared; or - (ii) Purchased ready to eat and delivered by any means. - I. Food, refreshments, lodging, transportation and other benefits resulting from the outside business or employment activities (or outside activities that are not connected to the duties of the officer or employee as an office holder or employee) of the officer or employee, or the spouse of the officer or employee, if the benefits have not been offered or enhanced because of the official position or employment of the officer or employee and are customarily provided to others in similar circumstances. - J. Intra-office and inter-office gifts. - K. Bequests, inheritances, and other transfers at death. - L. Any item or items from any one prohibited source during any calendar year having a -55- cumulative total fair market value of less than \$25.00.
+- the history of the relationship between the individual giving the gift and the recipient of the gift, including any previous exchange of gifts between those individuals; - (ii) whether to the actual knowledge of the officer or employee the individual who gave the gift personally paid for the gift or sought a tax deduction or business reimbursement for the gift; and - (iii) whether to the actual knowledge of the officer or employee the individual who gave the gift also at the same time gave the same or similar gifts to other officers or employees. - H. Food or refreshments not exceeding \$75.00 per person in value on a single calendar day; provided that the food or refreshments are: - (i) Consumed on the premises from which they were purchased or prepared; or - (ii) Purchased ready to eat and delivered by any means. - Food, refreshments, lodging, transportation, and other benefits resulting from the outside business or employment activities (or outside activities that are not connected to the duties of the officer or employee as an office holder or employee) of the officer or employee, or the spouse of the officer or employee, if the benefits have not been offered or enhanced because of the official position or employment of the officer or employee and are customarily provided to others in similar circumstances.

-(iii) Disposition of Gifts: An officer or employee that is a recipient of a gift that is given in violation of this Section 3 may, at his or her discretion, return the item to the donor or give the item or an amount equal to its value to an appropriate charity that is exempt from income taxation under Section 501(c)3 of the Internal Revenue Code of 1986, as now or hereafter amended, renumbered, or succeeded.
+- J. Intra-office and inter-office gifts. - K. Bequests, inheritances, and other transfers at death. - L. Any item or items from any one prohibited source during any calendar year having a cumulative total value of less than \$100.00. - (iii) 3.
+Disposition of Gifts: An officer or employee that is a recipient of a gift that is given in violation of this Section 3 may, at his or her discretion, return the item to the donor or give the item or an amount equal to its value to an appropriate charity that is exempt from income taxation under Section 501(c)3 of the Internal Revenue Code of 1986, as now or hereafter amended, renumbered, or succeeded.

-c.
-Prohibited Political Activities:

-- (i) No officer or employee shall intentionally perform any prohibited political activity during any compensated time.
-No officer or employee shall intentionally use any property or resources of the Commission in connection with any prohibited political activity. - (ii) At no time shall any officer or employee intentionally require the services of any other officer or employee to perform any prohibited political activity (i) as part of that employee's duties, (ii) as a condition of employment, or (iii) during any compensated time off including but not limited to, vacation, holidays or personal time off. - (iii) No officer or employee shall be required at any time to participate in any prohibited political activity in -56- consideration for that officer or employee being awarded any additional compensation or any benefit, whether in the form of a salary adjustment, bonus, compensatory time off, continued employment or otherwise, nor shall any officer or employee be awarded additional compensation or any benefit in consideration for the officer's or employee's participation in any prohibited political activity.
+- c. (c)-Prohibited Political Activities: - (i) 1.-No officer or employee shall intentionally perform any prohibited political activity during any compensated time.
+No officer or employee shall intentionally use any property or resources of the Commission in connection with any prohibited political activity. - (ii) 2.
+At no time shall any officer or employee intentionally require any other officer or employee to perform any prohibited political activity (i) as part of that employee's duties, (ii) as a condition of employment, or (iii) during any compensated time off. - time to participate in any prohibited political activity in consideration for that officer or employee being awarded any additional compensation or any benefit, whether in the form of a salary adjustment, bonus, compensatory time off, continued employment, or otherwise, nor shall any officer or employee be awarded additional compensation or any benefit in consideration for the officer's or employee's participation in any prohibited political activity. - (iv) 4.-Nothing in this Subsection 3(c) prohibits activities that are otherwise permissible for an officer or employee to engage in as a part of his or her official or employment duties or activities that are undertaken by an officer or employee on a voluntary basis as permitted by law.